-- Aren’t making as much money as you like
+- Aren’t making as much money as you want to be.

-- Want to charge more but feel bad or guilty about “asking” for more money.
+- Want to charge more money but you feel bad or guilty about “asking” for more money.
 And you wonder…would people even pay?
 Wouldn’t you lose the only clients you do have?

 The Money Shortage